Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/CAVv.md

+We would like to thank the reviewer for their valuable comments and suggestions.
 ### Weaknesses
 > 1. The experiments and associated analyses focus solely on networks that approximate 1D ring attractors.
-> This is quite simplistic, and at least for the numerical expreiments, the authors could consider tasks like navigation where a planar 2D attractor is approximated by the networks.
+> This is quite simplistic, and at least for the numerical experiments, the authors could consider tasks like navigation where a planar 2D attractor is approximated by the networks.

 We appreciate the remark, and have included an additional task where the approximate continuous attractor is of higher dimension, namely a double angular velocity integration task.
 Please see the shared reply to all reviewers on our new findings.
 The networks develop corresponding approximate continuous attractors that have the same structure as the task requires (in this case a torus).